cademirci/cademirci.github.io/_posts/2020-03-29-somethings-about-images.md

 Thanks to this code the image will be 50px extra wider.
 In this point may be it is good to remember some of tricks while manipulating images.
 For both js and css:

 - To get centered images, `display: block` must be written for images alongside their left and right margins `auto`.
-- If divide operator being used for calculate image dimensions, always `Math.floor(value)` must be there.
-Remember height and width values are integer, not float.
+- If divide operation being used for calculate image dimensions, always `Math.floor(value)` must be there.
+For instance where a width is 51 pixels and you want to compress it by half, you call an operation like (width / 2) however there is not such a width like 25.5 and code would not run. `Math.floor(25.5)` will return 25.
+Remember height and width values are integers, not floats.
 - To get an image's real dimensions, `image.naturalWidth` can be used. `width` will return its current width inside the container.
 - Adding an extra event listener `resize` is good.
 Otherwise while user is resizing the window, images will stay steady until they refresh the page.
 This is ugly.
 - While doing an assignment, pay attention to this: where `image.style.width = value` the value must be string like `'100px'`. `image.width = value` takes an integer like `100`.